ricokahler/sanity-codegen/README.md

   previewMode: true,
   // (optional) only required if your dataset is private or if you want to use preview mode
   token: '...',
-  // by default sanity-codegen caches responses in memory. this can be disabled if desired
-  // disabledCache: true,
   //
   // (optional) enables the usage of `apicdn.sanity.io`. this is recommended
   // if you plan on using this in browsers. don't use this with preview mode